-Returns the corresponding platform toolset based on the compiler of the given conanfile.
+Returns the corresponding platform toolset based on the compiler setting.
 In case no toolset is configured in the profile, it will return a toolset based on the compiler version, otherwise, it will return the toolset from the profile.
-When there is no compiler version neither toolset configured, it will return None It supports Visual Studio, msvc and Intel.
+When there is no compiler version neither toolset configured, it will return None It supports msvc, intel-cc and clang compilers.
+For clang, is assumes the ClangCl toolset, as provided by the Visual Studio installer.